neoking89/owlsight/README.md

 pip install owlsight[all]
 ```

-It is recommended to use the `all` option, as this will install all dependencies and allow you to use all features of Owlsight.
+It is recommended to use the `all` option, as this will install all dependencies for the TextGenerationProcessors, supporting Pytorch, GGUF and ONNX.

 NOTE: some libraries like llama-cpp-python and pytorch can be highly dependant on user-specific configurations.
 From Owlsight out of the box, these libraries are installed without any additional configurations.